-|Pros||Warm, three jackets in one, well-constructed with thoughtful features||Breathable, versatile, comfortable, strong value, classic look||Inexpensive, stylish, warm, stretchy and comfortable||Stylish, good hood and neckline, no frills, inexpensive||Inexpensive, three jackets in one, warm, comfortable|
+|Pros||Warm, three jackets in one, well-constructed with thoughtful features, versatile||Warm, lofty insulation, soft, very mobile despite insulation, excellent comfort and fit||Relatively inexpensive yet high-quality, breathable, great mobility, great ventilation||Stylish, good hood and neckline, no frills, inexpensive||Inexpensive, three jackets in one, warm, comfortable|

-|Cons||Slim fit, heavy||No insulation||Not the most water resistant, runs a little small, not very breathable||Feels cheap, not many ski-specific features, lacking in weather resistance||Not very stylish, hood not helmet compatible, two layers don't work well when zipped together|
+|Cons||Slim fit, heavy, poor ventilation when both layers are worn||Lackluster ventilation||Non-insulating, thin shell material, not for most casual skiers||Feels cheap, not many ski-specific features, lacking in weather resistance||Not very stylish, hood not helmet compatible, two layers don't work well when zipped together|

-|Bottom Line||This jacket is versatile and has all the necessary ski features for a long day on the hill||A sleek and technical backcountry shell with enough stretch, space, and breathability to be extremely versatile at a fair price||An inexpensive, synthetically insulated shell to keep you warm, dry, and stylish without breaking the bank||We got lots of compliments on this jacket's looks, but found it lacking in durability and full functionality on the slopes||A decent deal for two jackets that can be worn in three combinations, this is a great intro ski jacket|
+|Bottom Line||This jacket is versatile and has all the necessary ski features for a long day on the hill, all at a reasonable price||A super warm and soft resort jacket with a cool utilitarian look, this is perfect for someone who runs a little colder||An excellent value for a high performing technical shell that serves inbounds or in the backcountry||We got lots of compliments on this jacket's looks, but found it lacking in durability and full functionality on the slopes||A decent deal for two jackets that can be worn in three combinations, this is a great intro ski jacket|

 |Weather Resistance (20%)|

-|Comfort And Fit (20%)|
+|Comfort and Fit (20%)|

-|Pockets||2 zippered hand, 1 zippered chest, 1 zippered sleeve (goggle-wipe), 1 internal goggle, [liner] 2 zippered hand||2 zippered hand, 1 zippered pass, 1 zippered chest, 2 internal mesh||2 zippered hand, 2 zippered chest, 1 zippered pass, one internal mesh, 1 zippered internal||2 zippered hand, 1 mesh, 1 media||Shell: 5, Liner: 3|
+|Pockets||2 zippered hand, 1 zippered chest, 1 zippered sleeve, 1 internal goggle Liner: 2 zippered hand||2 zippered hand, 1 zippered chest, 1 zippered sleeve, 2 internal drop-in||2 zippered chest, 2 zippered hand, 1 zippered arm, 1 internal mesh, 1 internal zippered chest||2 zippered hand, 1 mesh, 1 media||Shell: 5, Liner: 3|

 |Cuff construction||Velcro||Velcro with wrist gaiters||Velcro||Velcro||Velcro|